Technology for Better Healthcare Delivery

 Teleradiology is the most sought after form of telemedicine in healthcare.
 To bridge the gap between demand and supply of trained radiologists, our experts suggest the adoption of a Web-based e-marketplace.

 Trend | Semantic Web: Elixir for drug discovery and development

 By Ipsita Nanda

-Given the volume of data generated across an R&D value chain in healthcare, the vision of real-time intelligence remains unrealized.
-In the search for a plausible solution, our expert analyzes the effectiveness of a Semantic Web approach.
+Given the volume of data generated across an research and development value chain in healthcare, the vision of real-time intelligence remains unrealized.
+In the search for a plausible solution, our expert analyzes the effectiveness of a semantic Web approach.